JeroenAdam/IoT-aboard/README.md

    Download and install Arduino IDE

-   Clone https://github.com/mxtommy/SigkSens to your PC (by downloading as .zip or use git clone command line)
+   Clone https://github.com/mxtommy/SigkSens to your PC (by downloading as .zip or use git clone command)

    Follow the 6 steps on https://randomnerdtutorials.com/how-to-install-esp8266-board-arduino-ide